Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Coffee shops make their nitro by first preparing a cold brew and then pouring it into a metal keg.

-The nitrogen gets infused with a specialized infuser that infuses the nitrogen into the cold brew.
+The nitrogen is infused with a specialized infuser that injects it into the cold brew.

 The keg is then connected to a tap system, and the nitro coffee, with its signature texture and foam, can be poured into a glass.